Key Morningstar Metrics for Meta

 What We Thought of Meta’s Earnings

-Meta reported strong third-quarter financial results, with revenue growing 19% year over year to USD$41 billion.
+Meta reported strong third-quarter financial results, with revenue growing 19% year over year to US$41 billion.
 Profitability also improved, with operating margins expanding 300 basis points from a year ago to 43%.
 Capital expenditures remain elevated due to heavy artificial intelligence investment.

 Why it matters: Meta’s advertising juggernaut produced another solid quarter, with ad impressions and average price per ad both up year over year.
 Management called out its investments in generative AI, or GenAI, as also value-accretive by improving user engagement and monetization.